 - A 45-minute nap with REM sleep enhances creative thinking and boosts sensory processing.

-- Naps over 45 or 90 minutes will leave you groggy and disoriented.
+- Naps over 45 or 90 minutes will leave you dizzy and disoriented.

-- Complete darkness stimulates melatonin – sleep hormone.
+- Complete darkness stimulates melatonin – the sleep hormone.

 - Relora ®-Plex

 - Seditol ® Plus

 - Valerian Root Max-V